We very much hope that

 Music Coll 2021 will take place from 26th June – 4th July.

-Please do re-book your 2020 accommodation for the following year in order to support the Coll community.
+Please do re-book your 2020 accommodation for this year in anticipation and in order to support the Coll community.

 with generous support in 2019 from